This Salsa Picante is quick and easy to make and hyper yummy. Great for tacos, burritos, empanadas, eggs, chips and more. Delicious!

 SALSA!
 NOOO not the spanish dance!
-Hahahha silly!
-The sauce!!
-Salsa Picante!
+Hahahha silly, I’m talking about, the sauce!! 🙂 Salsa Picante!
 You know the one you eat with tortilla chips.
-The one some of us use to top our eggs with, chicken, steak, burritos, TACOS etc….!!!
-Salsa in spanish translates to sauce, so lets think sauce, Salsa Picante or Hot Sauce!
+The one some of us use to top our eggs with, or maybe chicken, or maybe steak, or burritos, or TACOS etc….haha you get the idea!!!

-In Mexico, many SALSAS exist from…..
-Salsa Verde, Salsa Taquera, Salsa Brava, Salsa Cruda, Salsa Roja and trust me the list goes on!
-Here I have made a typical Mexican Salsa Picante but cooked and roasted most of the vegetables to give my salsa extra robust!
+Here I made a typical Mexican Salsa Picante but roasted most of the vegetables to give my salsa that bit of extra robust!

-All salsa lovers out there know one thing, that a great Salsa Picante can go with practically anything!
-So let’s get to it friends!
+All salsa lovers out there do know one thing, that a great Salsa Picante can go with practically anything!
+So working at it, getting it right is so worth it!
+So let’s get to it my foodies! 🙂

 Please leave me your comments, let me know what you think!
 We only live once right?!
-So lets live it with a little bit of heat!
+So lets live it with a little bit of heat and spice!

 Roasted poblano peppers and roma tomatoes.